containers/podman-desktop-extension-ai-lab/MIGRATION.md

 ## `None` to Catalog `1.0`

-None represents any catalog version prior to the first versioning.
+`None` represents any catalog version prior to the first versioning.

-Version `1.0` of the catalog add an important property to models `backend`, defining the type of framework required by the model to run (E.g. LLamaCPP, WhisperCPP).
+Version `1.0` of the catalog adds an important property to models `backend`, defining the type of framework required by the model to run (E.g. LLamaCPP, WhisperCPP).

 ### Changelog